saurabhgokhale/dcs_scratch_programming/README.md

-# dcs_scratch_programming
+# Scratch Programming Tutorials
-Discovery Charter School Scratch Programming Tutorials
+This repository maintains all the Scratch Programming Tutorials completed under the enrichment activities.